tauanlongaretti/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [X] What is the purpose of using _sessions_?

+Sessions are commonly used to allow a server to store information about a client, one of the purposes of this is to persist authentication information so there is no need to re-enter credentials on every new request the client makes to the server.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [X] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt hashes passwords and incorporates a salt to protect against rainbow table attacks.

-- [ ] What does bcrypt do to slow down attackers?
+- [X] What does bcrypt do to slow down attackers?

+bcrypt can increase the iteration count in order to remain resistant to brute force search attacks.

-- [ ] What are the three parts of the JSON Web Token?
+- [X] What are the three parts of the JSON Web Token?

+The three parts of the JSON Web Token are: header, payload, and signature.

 ## Minimum Viable Product